Couscous

 Method

 1. Mix the couscous and salt together in a large bowl.
-Pour the boiling water or stock over liquid all at once into the couscous and stir in well.
+Pour the boiling water or stock over into the bowl all at once and stir in well.

-2. Cover the bowl with a tight-fitting lid, plate or with plastic wrap.
-Set aside for about 10-15 minutes to steam.
+2. Cover the bowl with a tight-fitting lid or with plastic wrap and set aside for about 10 to 15 minutes to steam.